 - 1. This Certificate of Merit accompanies the attached sixty-day notice(s) in which it is alleged the party(s) identified in the notice(s) has violated Health and Safety Code section 25249.6 by failing to provide clear and reasonable warnings. - 2.
 I am the attorney for the noticing party. - 3.
-I have consulted with at least one person with relevant and appropriate experience or expertise who has reviewed facts, studies, or other data regarding the exposure to the listed chemical that is subject of the action. - 4.
-Based on the information obtained through those consultations, and on all other information in my possession, I believe there is a reasonable and meritorious case for the private action.
+My client, Charles Jamison, has confirmed the products contain the above identified chemicals and the products did not contain a warning. - 4.
+Based on the information obtained, and on all other information in my possession, I believe there is a reasonable and meritorious case for the private action.
 I understand that "reasonable and meritorious case for the private action" means that the information provides a credible basis that all elements of the plaintiffs' case can be established, and the information did not prove that the alleged violator will be able to establish any of the affirmative defenses set forth in the statute. - 5.
 The copy of this Certificate of Merit served on the Attorney General attaches to it factual information sufficient to establish the basis for this certificate, including the information identified in Health and Safety Code section 25249.7(h)(2), i.e., (1) the identity of the persons consulted with and relied on by the certified, and (2) the facts, studies, or other data reviewed by those persons.

-Dated: February 11, 2022
+Dated: January 6, 2021

+By: Jeorge Rikos

-By: George Rikos
+George Rikos